WarrenZhu050413/arxiv-to-GDrive/README.md

 The motivation for developing this extension is to enable better collaboration with Gemini Advanced's GDrive integration to search for research works.

+(Note: I am personally new to javascript.
+Most of the code is written with the help of Gemini 2.5 pro.
+Do not trust it completely.)

 The repository is built on top of https://github.com/yoheikikuta/arxiv-pdf-downloader by yoheikikuta.
 Its main change is to have added a folder download definition.

 <p align="center">